Whether as a joke or in all seriousness, many people have the thought of putting themselves up for adoption. But can you actually do it? It depends.

 Usually, the family is reported to the state’s child protection agency.
 Other times, law enforcement becomes involved and refers the case to the state’s attorneys.
 This process is long and time-consuming and only done in very dangerous situations.
 Many states give parents opportunities for improvement and reunification before terminating their parental rights.

-If the relinquishment is voluntary and happening during the adoption, the adoptive parents will be the petitioners.
+If the relinquishment is voluntary and happens during the adoption, the adoptive parents will be the petitioners.
 The petitioners are responsible for ensuring all forms are filed to complete the adoption.

-Step-parent adoptions occur when a child is adopted by the current spouse of one of the legal parents.
+When a person adopts the children of their current spouse from its previous partner, it is called step-parent adoption.
 The other parent must be dead, have their rights terminated, or be willing to relinquish their rights.
 If any of those three options apply, then the step-parent can pursue adoption via the state court.

 Frequently Asked Questions

 What Do I Do If I Think My Parents Should Have Their Parental Rights Terminated?

 Remember, the court only terminates someone’s parental rights if criminal levels of child abuse or neglect are happening.
 They will not do it if you simply don’t get along with them or want someone else to be your parent.
 If you are in a dangerous situation, call 9-1-1.

 Many people you know are mandated reporters, meaning they are required to report it to the police if you tell them you are being hurt by your parents.
 Teachers, doctors, nurses, counselors, and school staff are all mandated reporters.

 If the state opens a case against your parents to terminate your rights, expect it to take a long time to finish.
 The court will appoint an attorney for you called a guardian ad litem to represent your best interests.
 Be honest with them about your fears.